This exploration is for all ages, as the colored smilies show. You can learn about shape, one of the elements of art, with your whole family together!

 The shape art exploration is an art lesson and project from Unit 1-11 about line and shape in art.
 Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

-There are six basic elements of art.
+There are six basic elements of art: line, shape, texture, form, color, and value.
 You can think of them as ingredients.
 The six elements are the ingredients that all art is made up of.
 Once we understand the ingredients, we can begin to see and discuss art in a whole new way.

 Shape is an important element of art that allows us to talk about paintings and other art forms more expertly.
 Very simply put, shape is simply an enclosed line.
 If you draw any line and then enclose part of the space, you have formed a shape.
 All shapes are flat, or 2-dimensional.
 Some shapes are geometric and others are organic.